gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 ### General considerations

 This exercise requires a server and a client machine.
-Both systems were downloaded as virtual machines in virtualbox and set up with the Host-only network adapters.
-This would ensure no internet interferance with DHCP and DNS services.
+Both systems were downloaded as virtual machines in Virtualbox and set up with Host-only network adapters.
+This would ensure no internet interference with DHCP and DNS services.
 This is a test environment.

 UBUNTU SERVER 22.04